Signatures of quantum geometry from exponential corrections to the black hole entropy: Abstract

 \section{Abstract}

 It has been recently shown in [\href{https://link.aps.org/doi/10.1103/PhysRevLett.125.041302}{Phys.
 Rev. Lett.
 125 (2020) 041302}] that microstate counting carried out for quantum states residing on the horizon of a black hole leads to a correction of the form $\exp(-A/4l_p^2)$ in the Bekenstein-Hawking form of the black hole entropy.
-In this letter we develop a novel approach to obtain the possible form of the spacetime geometry from the entropy of the black hole for a given horizon radius.
+In this paper, we develop a novel approach to obtain the possible form of the spacetime geometry from the entropy of the black hole for a given horizon radius.
 The uniqueness of this solution for a given energy-momentum tensor has also been discussed.
-Remarkably, the black hole geometry reconstructed has striking similarities to that of noncommutative inspired Schwarzschild black holes [\href{https://www.sciencedirect.com/science/article/pii/S0370269305016126}{Phys.
+Remarkably, the black hole geometry reconstructed has striking similarities to that of noncommutative-inspired Schwarzschild black holes [\href{https://www.sciencedirect.com/science/article/pii/S0370269305016126}{Phys.
 Lett.
 B 632 (2006) 547}].
-We also obtain the matter density functions using the Einstein's field equations for the geometries we reconstruct from thermodynamics of black holes.
-These also have similarities to that of the matter density function of a noncommutative inspired Schwarzschild black hole.
-We finally compute the Komar energy and the Smarr formula for the effective black hole geometry and compare it with that of the noncommutative inspired Schwarzschild black hole.
+We also obtain the matter density functions using Einstein field equations for the geometries we reconstruct from the thermodynamics of black holes.
+These also have similarities to that of the matter density function of a noncommutative-inspired Schwarzschild black hole.
+The conformal structure of the metric is briefly discussed and the Penrose-Carter diagram is drawn.
+We then compute the Komar energy and the Smarr formula for the effective black hole geometry and compare it with that of the noncommutative-inspired Schwarzschild black hole.
 We also discuss some astrophysical implications of the solutions.
+Finally, we propose a set of quantum Einstein vacuum field equations, as a solution of which we obtain one of the spacetime solutions obtained in this work.
+We then show a direct connection between the quantum Einstein vacuum field equations and the first law of black hole thermodynamics.